Varad22/Varad22/README.md

-### 👋 Hey there!
+### Hey there👋!
 I'm Varad Sawant, a tech enthusiast with a knack for solving real-world problems through code.
 Currently on my Master's journey at North Carolina State University, I'm fueled by a passion for innovation and a drive to make a meaningful impact in the world of technology.
 From battling shoplifting with machine learning to crafting intuitive web solutions, I thrive on challenges that push boundaries and drive positive change.
 Let's connect and build something amazing together! 🚀

 ---